Alachisoft/NCache-Solutions/CosmosNotifyExtensibleDependency/README.md

   Although using NCache with Cosmos DB boosts application performance, thee is one issue that needs to be kept in mind.
 When you start     caching with a primary data store such as Cosmos DB, two copies of the same data will be created, one in the primary data store and     the other in the cache.
 Any direct update to the database data could render the cache data stale.
 With **NotifyExtensibleDependency**,   not only are we taking advantage of the increased read performance provided by NCache, but we can also make sure that stale data does   not persist in the cache.

+- **Improved Scalability**

+  Using **NotifyExtensibleDependency**, all the cache synchronization operations are handed over to the clustered cache itself, allowing   the clients to focus on the core business logic.
+Not only does this create a clean logical separation of concerns among the NCache       client and servers but it also provides improved scalability of the overall system architecture since any increase in change feed       load can easily be handled by scaling out the NCache cluster instead of having to perform scale-up on the client-side hardware, an       important implication for today's cloud-based microservices applications.